ricardorauber/SecurityService/README.md

 ## SecurityService

-Do you always have trouble trying to implement cryptografy?
+Do you always have trouble trying to implement cryptography?
 Well, you don't need to worry anymore!
-In this framework I have created a wrapper on top of one of the most beloved crypto frame.
-All works out there, the [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift).
+In this framework I have created a wrapper on top of one of the most beloved crypto frameworks out there, the [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift).

 Why?
-Just because I wanted to repeat this setup in many projects and so I have created the `SecurityService`.
+Just because I wanted to repeat this setup in many projects and then I have created the `SecurityService`.

 ## Setup